 Just as energy companies must attract new talent, they must also train and upskill existing employees to meet the demands of the transition to renewables.
 Accordingly, work environments that offer the appropriate training space and technologies will ease the transition for companies that invest in them.
 To complement these work environments, adopting policies of mentorship and support for individualized career paths will help entry- and mid-level talent thrive.

-Like any tech company or incubator, energy companies must cultivate space that supports innovation and collaboration.
+Like any technology firm or incubator, energy companies must cultivate space that supports innovation and collaboration.
 For top-tier talent to work together seamlessly, accelerate product development, and solve problems creatively, offices must include spaces where teams can share knowledge and exchange ideas in an accessible way.
 By carefully considering workflow and business objectives, energy companies can strategically plan spaces that support the multi-faceted processes of ideation and innovation.

-6. Committing to continuous experimentation and evolving work practices
+Committing to continuous experimentation and evolving work practices

 Nurturing Innovation while Helping Employees Thrive

 The energy sector faces significant shifts in the decades ahead.
-To best support an evolving workforce and sustainability goals, embracing smart and adaptable workplace strategies is the way forward.
+To best support an evolving workforce and meet sustainability goals, embracing smart and adaptable workplace strategies is the way forward.
 By utilizing thoughtful planning and committing to continuous improvement, the industry can stay nimble and ensure a rewarding experience for all employees.